Cypress Freeze TFA Swing at Jersey Village

 These are things that will make a W or high speaks an uphill battle.
 If you read theory against any of these (when applicable), I’m inclined to side with you.
 Avoid at all costs.

-1. Misuse of Evidence.
+1. Misuse Evidence.
 Know the evidence and cut rather than paraphrase.
 Use evidence that is relevant, timely, trustworthy, and accurate.
-Use an email chain to keep each other accountable and save time.
+Use SpeechDoc or an email chain to keep each other accountable and save time.

 2. Be late to round.
 Especially for Flight 2.
-I understand the first round of the day, but please be punctual.
+I understand the first round of the day, but please try your best to be in your room on time.
+Punctuality is a skill and impressions are important.

 3. Taking too long to ‘get ready’ or holding up the round.
 Have cards cut, flows setup, and laptops ready to go before the round.
 Especially if you’re going to be late.